 International Travel Information

 All travel, regardless of destination, brings a certain level of inherent risk.
-To help mitigate risk for our global travelers, Coastal Carolina University monitors world health, safety and security events using a variety of assessment sources, including taking input from the U.S. Department of State (DOS), the Centers for Disease Control and Prevention (CDC), Overseas Security Advisory Council (OSAC), International Air Transport Association (IATA), faculty and staff experts, partners abroad, among other reputable oversight agencies.
+To help mitigate risk for CCU travelers outside the USA, Coastal Carolina University monitors world health, safety and security events using a variety of assessment sources, including taking input from the U.S. Department of State (DOS), the Centers for Disease Control and Prevention (CDC), Overseas Security Advisory Council (OSAC), International Air Transport Association (IATA), faculty and staff experts, partners abroad, among other reputable oversight agencies.
 Travel support processes have been adopted to enable travel in support of the university’s mission while we promote the health, safety, and security of Coastal Carolina University students, faculty and staff and the communities to which we travel.

-Whether you are a student, staff, or faculty member, heading to a familiar area of the globe or embarking on an entirely new opportunity, we strongly recommend that you familiarize yourself with the following information prior to each travel experience you are preparing to undertake:
+Whether you are a student, staff, or faculty member, heading to a familiar area of the globe or embarking on an entirely new opportunity, we ask you familiarize yourself with the following information prior to each travel experience you are preparing to undertake.

 - Once travel has been approved, complete the Request for International Insurance within 10 days of approved travel or as soon as possible.
 Information you provide regarding itinerary and emergency contacts will help the University account for your well-being and provide assistance in the event of an emergency.
 This process also allows the University to register your travel with our Travel Tracer program, which serves to alert the University in case of natural disaster, civil unrest, criminal or other activity in proximity to our travelers so that we can reach out immediately.

 - Make an appointment with your doctor, counselor, or local travel clinic to determine your own preparedness and/or accommodations needed to support a healthy and safe experience for you.
 This is also a good opportunity to determine what, if any, vaccinations you may need or to devise a travel health plan to consider your health and safety during your travels.
 You can also check the CDC's Travelers' Health website for important health-related travel notices.

-- Students traveling internationally should also visit the U.S. Students Abroad page of the U.S. DOS website to review important information to support them in their study or international internship experience.
+- Visit the U.S. Students Abroad page of the U.S. DOS website to review important information to support them in their study or international internship experience.

-- All travelers should consult the traveler's checklist provided by the US Department of State to help prepare for their upcoming travel.
+- Consult the traveler's checklist provided by the US Department of State to help prepare for their upcoming travel.
 Additional resources for this information are provided at bottom of this page.

-- Travelers should also review guidance from the US Department of State to support travelers with special considerations, including travelers with dual nationality, LBGTI travelers, women travelers, travelers with disabilities, older travelers, and US volunteers abroad, among other considerations that may have additional considerations.
+- Should also review guidance from the US Department of State to support travelers with special considerations, including travelers with dual nationality, LBGTI travelers, women travelers, travelers with disabilities, older travelers, and US volunteers abroad, among other considerations that may have additional considerations.

 - Review the processes related to maintaining access to your CCU email and other accounts through https://www.coastal.edu/office365/travelaccess/.
 Travelers who do not have a cell phone capable of use during international travel are encouraged to reach out to the Center for Global Engagement (843-349-2213) to determine options.
 Short-term SIM cards with international data and phone coverage are available, with billing completed to the travelers department.